msalty/tiltboard/README.md

 ## Installing on Your Phone

 Tiltboard is a web app that installs directly onto your home screen — no app store required.
+Just visit [Tiltboard on the web](https://msalty.github.io/tiltboard/) and install it on your phone using the directions below - it's that easy.

 **On iPhone (Safari):**
 1. Open the app in Safari